OSGConnect/OUTDATED-tutorial-swift/README.md

 $ cat output/average.out
 51
 ```
 SWIFT uses parameters in the sites.xml file to determine parameters to use when submitting jobs to HTCondor.
 The key value to note is the pool element which sets the name for the pool that SWIFT submits to.
-The source for the sites.xml file follows:
+Additionally, the +ProjectName value needs to be set to the project that you're submitting as.The source for the sites.xml file follows:

 ```xml
 <config>